Chapter 4. Opening Files

 You can use the up and down arrow keys to select a different file in the search results, and its preview will show up in the right-hand window.
 Once you find the file you want to open, press the Enter key to open it in the currently active Neovim window.

-telescope seek dark
+fzf seek dark

 Figure 20.
-Telescope Seek Labels
+Seek Labels

 These characters are labels for each line in the picker.
 Simply press one of the shown letters on your keyboard, and whichever line the label associated with that letter is on will be selected.
 Then press Enter to actually open the file (or, if it is not a file picker, perform the default action for that picker).